Glasgow Tree Lovers' Society.

 Any member or friend wishing to attend any of the above events is requested to contact Bob Gray on 0141 339 9802.

 4. Annual Talk.
+“Ancient Oaks in the English Landscape”, given by Aljos Farjon.
 Thursday, 23rd November.
 7.30 pm.
 In the Bower Building of Glasgow University, University Avenue.
 A combined meeting with the Friends of Glasgow Botanic Gardens and Glasgow Natural History Society.
 The Gardens this year celebrate the bicentenary of their establishment and this annual talk is part of that celebration.
 Aljos Farjon of the Royal Botanic Gardens at Kew, is a conifer specialist of international repute who has written some 11 books and many papers on conifers.
-He has now turned his attention to oaks, especially the ancient oaks of England and this will be the topic he addresses.
+He has turned has attention to the ancient oaks of England and has written a book about the subject with the same title as the lecture.
+Copies will be on sale after the presentation.
+GTLS publications will also be available.